 While ice cream is churning, toast pecans in a large saucepan over medium-high heat with remaining tablespoon of butter and brown sugar.
 Stir frequently and cook until pecans smell toasted and darken slightly in color.
 Add salt to taste and set aside.

 When ice cream is finished, transfer to a large airtight container or a bowl.
-Stir in pecans, then transfer to airtight container to chill for 4-5 hours; ice cream will be very soft out of the churn and needs time to set.
+Stir in pecans, then transfer to airtight container to chill for 4 to 5 hours; ice cream will be very soft out of the churn and needs time to set.
 Stir ice cream well before serving, as pecans may have sunk to the bottom.